 - The hypothalamus will stimulate skeletal muscles to shiver and constricting blood vessels.

 Although the evidence is only indirect, fever is believed to enhance the body’s immune response.
 The increased temperature may actually impair the replication of infecting bacteria and viruses that are adapted to survive best at your normal homeostatic body temperature range.
 This can give your immune cells a chance to destroy the microorganisms before they can rapidly multiply and spread in the body.
 There is also some indirect evidence that increased body temperature slightly modifies several metabolic reactions in ways that also allow the immune system to function more efficiently.

 - Once the new higher set point is reached, the thermoreceptors stimulate the _________ as the control center.

 - blood vessels

-- In response to the increasing set point, the sweat glands and blood vessels (effectors) are stimulated to _________.
+- In response, the sweat glands and blood vessels (effectors) are stimulated to _________.

 - secrete sweat for evaporation and dilate vessels for increased heat loss from blood near the surface of the skin.

 - shiver to create heat and constrict vessels to conserve heat by keeping blood away from the surface of the skin.

 Unfortunately during some infections, pyrogen levels come in “waves.”
 This adjusts your temperature set point up and down.
 When pyrogen levels dip, you get the other part of the fever experience: “the sweats” and feeling flushed.
 As long as the pyrogen levels continue to increase and decrease you will feel like you are swinging back and forth.

 - Once the pyrogen level is reduced because the infection is under control, the ________ (control center) will reset the higher set point to normal.